asplos-contest/2025/IOPDDL.md

  * Third-party libraries should be just fine, as long as they don't require a commercial license.

+***Will there be a real-time leaderboard to track submission scores for all teams?***

+ * For this particular contest, such a feature won't be available (but we agree it would be nice!).

 ## Related Work

  * Du et al. [*Liger: Interleaving Intra- and Inter-Operator Parallelism for Distributed Large Model Inference*](https://doi.org/10.1145/3627535.3638466).
 PPoPP 2024.